CubeStar1/podcast-ai/README.md

-# PodcastAI - Content to Audio Converter
+# PodcastAI - PDF to Podcast Generator

 PodcastAI transforms PDFs and text content into engaging podcast-style conversations using AI voices.
 Built with Next.js 14, Supabase, and the PlayNote API.